 network neighborhood: The area of interest in which the network discovery and selection entity seeks to determine the available coverage of a wired/wireless network with identical or different link-layer technologies.

-network point of attachment (network PoA, or PoA): The network side endpoint of a layer 2 link that includes a mobile node as the other endpoint.
+network point of attachment (network PoA, or PoA): The network side endpoint of a layer 2 link that includes a MN as the other endpoint.
 See also: candidate PoA; serving PoA; target PoA.

-network selection: The process by which a mobile node or a network entity makes a decision to connect to a specific network (possibly out of many available) based on a policy configured in the mobile node and/or obtained from the network.
+network selection: The process by which a MN or a network entity makes a decision to connect to a specific network (possibly out of many available) based on a policy configured in the MN and/or obtained from the network.

-network selector: The entity that undertakes the network selection decisions. that can lead to a handover.
+network selector: The entity that undertakes the network selection decisions..

-network-controlled handover: A handover where the network has the primary control over the handover process.

-network-initiated handover: The network initiates the handover process by indicating to the mobile node that the handover is necessary or desired.

 operator identifier (operator ID): An identifier of the access or core network provider.

 PICS Proforma: A normative document to express in compact form the static conformance requirements of a specification.
 As such, it serves as a reference to the static conformance review.

-proactive authentication: A media specific authentication with the candidate network executed prior to a handover to one of the candidate networks.
+proactive authentication: A media specific authentication with a candidate network executed via the serving network.

-protection mechanisms for MIH messages: A protection mechanism that is applied to MIH PDU using an encryption algorithm, an integrity protection algorithm, an authenticated encryption algorithm, or a combi- nation of an encryption algorithm and an integrity protection algorithm.
+protection mechanisms for MIS messages: A protection mechanism that is applied to MIS PDU using an encryption algorithm, an integrity protection algorithm, an authenticated encryption algorithm, or a combi- nation of an encryption algorithm and an integrity protection algorithm.

-seamless handover: A handover associated with a link switch between points of attachment, where the mobile node either experiences no degradation in service quality, security, and capabilities, or experiences some degradation in service parameters that is mutually acceptable to the mobile subscriber and to the network that serves the newly connected interface.

-security association identifier (SAID): An identifier of an MIH security association.
+security association identifier (SAID): An identifier of an MIS security association.
 When an SA is estab- lished through TLS, it is the TLS session ID.
-When an SA is generated through an EAP execution, it is assigned by the authenticator and the ID value is an octet string unique for a pair of MIH functions.
+When an SA is generated through an EAP execution, it is assigned by the authenticator and the ID value is an octet string unique for a pair of MIS functions.

 serving authenticator: The authenticator which is associated with the serving PoA.